The Achievements of Our Organization

 In 2018, we launched the Rejuvenation Roadmap, a curated database tracking the various therapies targeting the aging processes in order to delay, prevent, or even reverse age-related diseases.
 The roadmap breaks down aging into nine categories of damage, known as the hallmarks, and shows which projects are targeting which hallmarks as well as how far along the clinical trial process they are.
 This is your one-stop shop to see how things are progressing and how far we might be from these technologies being available which may bring us increased healthy longevity.

 In July 2018, we hosted the Ending Age-Related Diseases 2018 conference at the Cooper Union in the heart of New York City.
 The conference saw various industry experts and thought leaders come together for an action-packed day of research and biotech business talks and panels.
-Since then,we have hosted a conference focused on the technology to increase healthy longevity every year.
+Since then, we have hosted a conference focused on the technology to increase healthy longevity every year.
+Building on this success, we have hosted a conference every year since.

 In early 2018, we created the Longevity Investor Network (LIN), a project designed to create a network of investors interested in aging research as well as identifying promising startups working in the rejuvenation biotechnology and longevity tech space.
 The LIN meets every month, and new companies working on therapies targeting the aging processes get to pitch to the network of investors; this brings researchers and investors together to help drive progress and funding.